Information on dementia diagnosis

 Often it is a person's relative, carer or friend, rather than the person themselves, who notices changes in their behaviour or problems with their memory.

-If you are concerned that you or a friend or relative has dementia, it's important that you talk to your GP.
+If you are concerned that you have dementia, it's important that you talk to your GP.
+If you have concerns about a friend or a relative, encourage them to speak to their own GP.

 Visiting your GP

-Visiting your GP is the first step in getting a diagnosis.
+Visiting a GP is the first step in getting a diagnosis.
 When assessing dementia, patients will be asked about their symptoms, their physical and mental health and any medication they are taking.

 The GP will look at the patient's medical history and carry out a physical examination to rule out other conditions which have similar symptoms to dementia.
-If a GP feels that dementia is a possibility, then they will refer them to see a specialist.
+If a GP feels that dementia is a possibility, then they will refer the patient to see a specialist.

 Referral to a dementia specialist